 Roger Hodgson’s opening song, “Give a Little Bit,” became an international hit single for Supertramp.
 He had written it at age 19 before introducing it to the band years later.
 And it nearly became the recording debut of Frank, the huge black and white cat that lived at Caribou.

 According to engineering assistant Tom Likes (many of his Caribou tales can be read on musicbizsecrets.com), when Hodgson was recording the acoustic guitars for “Give a Little Bit,” he wanted to get a “special” sound.
 He had the idea to record them in the elevator, which was a hydraulic lift similar to the ones garages use to raise cars.
 It had a hardwood floor, rather than a huge metal plate, to match the décor of the studio.
 “There were walls on three sides of it with the front being open,” Likes notes.
-“Brass gates kept someone from accidently falling from the second floor studio, to the first floor.”
+“Brass gates kept someone from accidentally falling from the second-floor studio to the first floor.”

 Hodgson put a chair on the platform, and engineer Peter Henderson ran cables out of the studio onto the platform for microphones and a headset.
 The elevator was lowered halfway between the floors.
 “This way the guitars sounded fuller than they did in the acoustically dampened studio.
 After some experimenting with microphone placement and such, everyone was happy with the sound and we began recording.”